 I’m sure that the vast majority of us appreciate the work that is done by our Emergency Service Workers.
 Having worked closely with them before due to my job and with family members previously in the Police Force, I’m well aware of the hard work they put in.

-With Public Sector wage increases capped at 1% again, it means that in real terms, their wages have decreased over the last seven years.
+With Public Sector wage increases being so low, it means that in real terms, their wages have decreased over the last seven years.
 So, the Blue Light Card could help in cutting their costs.

 Who is eligible?

 This scheme isn’t just for the Emergency Services.
 It’s available to anyone who works for the following: